 - Near-term gilts yielding in excess of 5%

-As savings accounts now offer almost non-existent interest rates, people cannot be blamed for wanting to take on a little more risk in the hopes of better returns.
+The best savings accounts now offer decent interest rates, but people cannot be blamed for wanting to take on a little more risk in the hopes of better returns.

-However, whereas savings accounts are generally safe (although there is never a 100% guaranteed other than the FSCS protection) there is a big difference between a savings account and investing in bonds.
+However, whereas savings accounts are generally safe (although there is never a 100% guarantee other than the FSCS protection) there is a big difference between a savings account and investing in bonds.